Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Methods

 We keep all other aspects of our clustered (two--Rayleigh) model the same, only replacing the Rayleigh$(\sigma_e)$ distribution of eccentricities and two-population (also Rayleighs with $\sigma_{i,\rm low}$ and $\sigma_{i,\rm high}$) distribution of mutual inclinations.\footnote{Since our treatment of the planets near resonance in \citetalias{HFR2019} also rely on drawing their mutual inclinations from the low scale ($\sigma_{i,\rm low}$), we do not retain our MMR features but discuss this further in \S\ref{MMRs}.} As such, we still draw a number of clusters $N_c \sim {\rm ZTP}(\lambda_c)$ and planets per cluster $N_p \sim {\rm ZTP}(\lambda_p)$ for a fraction of planet hosting stars ($f_{\rm swpa}(b_p-r_p-E^*)$).
 To retain the correlations in planet sizes and orbital periods, the planet radii within each cluster are still drawn from a lognormal distribution, where the cluster scale is drawn from a broken power-law; the periods in each cluster are also drawn from a lognormal distribution, where the period scale follows a single power-law.
 Finally, we continue to use the mutual Hill stability criteria as a precondition for stability ($\Delta > \Delta_c$ for adjacent planet pairs), but assuming circular orbits at this stage of drawing the periods since the eccentricities have not been set, and additionally checking that equation \ref{eq_circ_overlap} is met.
+The mutual Hill stability criteria is necessary to set the semi-major axes.

 For a given planetary system of $N > 1$ planets with drawn planet radii $\{R_{p,k}\}$, masses $\{M_{p,k}\}$, and orbital periods $\{P_k\}$, we first compute ${\rm AMD}_{\rm crit}$ from equation \ref{eq_amd_crit}.
 We then distribute ${\rm AMD}_{\rm tot} = {\rm AMD}_{\rm crit}$ amongst the planets per unit mass, so the $k^{\rm th}$ planet gets: